-After the festive period and a cold snap, it's time to get out on your bike and work on your fitness.
+Spring is just around the corner, it's time to get out on your bike and work on your base fitness.

-Here's our top tips of things to avoid at the start of the season, to get you on the right road to "beasting" those Bucket List rides!
+Here's our top tips of things to avoid at the start of the season and get you on the right road to "beasting" those Bucket List rides!

 1. Going for a Big Mac, rather than Quarter Pounder

-Going out for a huge long ride from day one, and you could easily bonk, struggle home, or worse, have to phone your partner to come get you.
+Going out for a huge long ride from day one, and you could easily bonk, struggle home, or worse, have to phone someone to come get you!

 Advice: Instead of going out on a 4 or 5 hour ride with all guns blazing, start off with a couple of hours, several times a week and build it up gradually.

 Again your enthusiam and desire to rack up some big base miles is admirable!